FlowWest/streamFlowExplorer/data-raw/cdec.md

 The following chart summarizes the ranges of data availability.
 This is based on the published start and end dates and does not account for NA values within these ranges.
-Not listed in this figure because no stations are present: *Bear Creek, Paynes Creek, Calaveras River*.
+Bear Creek and Paynes Creek are not listed in this figure because no stations are present.
+Calaveras River is included but data is only available from reservoir outflow.

 ``` r
 check_for_overlap <- function(wy, chan, sec) {